 The common replacement parts

 Any list of the most commonly replaced grill parts would be a short one.
-There are few parts of the grill that ever wear out, since the unit itself has few moving parts.
+There are few parts of the grill that ever wear out since the unit itself has few moving parts.
 Certain parts do seem to wear out more often than others, and you will need to look for the signs that these parts need replacing.
-When you see meat that is not cooking evenly, or simply taking far longer to cook than it did in the past, it is usually a sign that one of these key components has worn out and may need to be replaced.
+When you see meat that is not cooking evenly or simply taking far longer to cook than it did in the past, it is usually a sign that one of these key components has worn out and may need replacing.

 Replace the parts – not the grill

 Once you have determined why your grill is not operating at peak efficiency, it becomes time to decide what to do about it.
 Sure, you could just throw your hands up in the air and buy a new grill.
-Ideally, tough, that should only need to be an option if you were already thinking about upgrading to a more expensive unit.
-Your first inclination should be to call around and find replacement grill parts that can give added life to your backyard grill.
+Ideally, though, that should be an option if you were already thinking about upgrading to a more expensive unit.
+Your first inclination impulse is to call around and find replacement grill parts that can give added life to your backyard grill.
 Chances are that you will find the cost of these parts to be much more palatable than the price involved in replacing your grill.